-While it is recognised that there will be disappointment amongst communities where services score low, we are confident this is a robust and evidence led approach which strikes a balance between need and value for money.
+We are confident this is a robust and evidence led approach which strikes a balance between need and value for money.

-Additionally, there is the opportunity for authorities to fund the award of specific services within their administration if they chose to do so above the levy supported services.
+Additionally, there is the opportunity for authorities to fund the award of specific services within their administration if they choose to do so above the levy supported services.
+Authorities are considering extension of some existing supported services as further transitional protection, recognising the importance of bus services and the implementation of the new service DRT.